carebotai/dev-test-assignment/tasks/Python.md

 You can use any libraries you want.
 Use ChatGPT or any other LLM to assist you in any way you seem appropriate.

+Credentials for connecting to the Azure Blob Storage were provided to you by e-mail.

 ## Requirements
 - All functions in `src/aggregate_pdf_reports.py` are implemented and the script is runnable.